View/Download a two page summary of FPPA's current rates

-Funded Ratio reflects a pension fund's current financial position, presenting a fund’s assets as a percentage of liabilities.
-It is representation of how equipped the fund is to pay out pension benefits to its current and future members.
+The Funded Ratio is a pension fund's current financial position, showing a fund's assets as a percentage of liabilities.
+It is common measure of a fund's ability to pay all promised benefits to its current and future members.

 Funded Ratio: 100.0%, effective 1/1/2023

 Funded Ratio: 81.7%, effective 1/1/2023

 Members of FPPA's Death & Disability and retirement plans, and their Employers, make monthly payroll contributions to fund the plan(s).
 The amount Members and their Employers contribute varies by Plan.

 The Statewide Death & Disability Plan contribution rate increased from 3.4% to 3.6% for the period of January 1, 2024 through December 31, 2024.
 Contributions can be paid by Members, Employers, or split between the two.
 This contribution split is a local decision.